Spiritual Progress and Family of Origin Issues

 When we reach puberty and enter the adolescent stage of life, we begin to distance ourselves from the parents.
 Part of this is programmed and natural as we explore our emotional identity and learn what we really care about apart from the parents.
 With that also comes courage and the awareness of those behaviors of our parents that are ‘off’ or out of accord with our higher selves.
 We begin to rebel against the authority if we intuitively know it isn’t based in love and goodness.

 The blunt truth is that we will at points be shocked to learn how much of the negativity of our parents lives in us.
 For example, we might hate the fact that our fathers got so angry when we acted certain ways.
-And we have vowed not to get angry the way they did.
-But the reason our fathers got angry, such as feeling disrespected, or feeling resentful that they carried the burden of supporting everyone, or not being appreciated are likely very strong triggers in us.
+And we have vowed not to get angry the way he did.
+But the reason our fathers got angry, such as feeling disrespected, or feeling resentful for some reason, or not being appreciated are likely very strong triggers in us.
 This is because by his actions, he taught that it was right to react explosively when something of this nature occurred.
 But did he also teach that we should examine our premise before we decide we are being wronged and get angry?
 Likely not.

 Let’s say for example we had an emotional mother who hadn’t developed much masculine energy.
 She thus neglected to take action for the things she wanted and instead was very passive in her life.
 That passivity is different from the receptivity of someone balanced in their masculine and feminine energies.
 Passivity yields results that are less than satisfying because they lack the assertion and decisiveness that is required in the material world to claim and create what you want.

 In this case, the passivity and victim mentality will express as a loyalty to our mother.
-In other words, we will continue her legacy as a way to unconsciously show our love for her rather than take on the power we have to create our lives no longer as victims.
+We will continue her legacy as a way to unconsciously show our love for her rather than take on the power we have to create our lives no longer as victims.

 And if God is putting obstacles before you, we learn to be grateful because God is only doing so to teach us either about how our energy needs to be refined or else giving us the very challenges that will help us overcome our own faults.
 How amazing is that!